 - 9.1 Prior to flight OO's should work with the pilot to ensure that the declaration loaded into the FR is correct in all aspects for the planned task.
 List which device(s) named by the pilot are to record the task per SC3-2.0b or 3.0e.
 An OO should act as a mentor to the new badge pilot, reviewing the common errors given in 2.6 that are likely to spoil a claim. - 9.2 After the flight The OO must be able to identify the flight data files as being from the flight concerned.
-The OO shall transfer the flight data file as soon as practicable after landing, especially if the pilot, glider, or task is to change for the next flight.
+The OO shall transfer or supervise transfer of the flight data file as soon as practicable after landing.
 If a laptop computer is available or the FR downloads directly to portable storage media such as an SD stick, the flight data may be transferred without disturbing the installation of the FR.
 If this cannot be done, the OO shall check and break any seal to the glider, then take the FR to a computer to transfer the flight data.
 If more than one FR is carried, each must be checked to ensure that declarations are the same and compared with any written or other declaration.